 The existence of the Del Norte County Library District assures public ownership of print collections, digital resources, and gathering space for the citizens of the library district.
-We are committed to sustaining the value of public library services for the greater Del Norte County community through the use of traditional and innovative technologies.
+The library is committed to sustaining the value of public library services for the greater Del Norte County community through the use of traditional and innovative technologies.